 Anyone who violates ECPA may spend up to five years in prison and fines that can go as high as $250,000.
 Victims can also recover damages and bring civil suits for violations against them by their employer.

 However, you cannot sue the United States of America if you work for the government under the ECPA.
-But on the good side, pieces of evidence incriminating an employee that was gotten illegally cannot be used in the court of law.
+But on the good side, pieces of evidence incriminating an employee that was gotten illegally cannot be used in a court of law.